-Sourcing and retention of key female talent remains a critical focus, particularly for female executive talent.
+Sourcing and retention of key female talent remains a critical focus, particularly for senior executive roles.
 We are currently building multi-year plans to ensure the health of our succession pipelines.

 A key enabler to gender equity is equal pay for equal work.
-In December 2016 we completed phase one of the Pay Parity Project.
-This replaced our usual across-the-board annual salary review process and included a targeted exercise aimed specifically at addressing existing pay parity discrepancies.
-This exercise resulted in over 17,600 salaries being reviewed and over 5,000 team members receiving an increase.
-Following the exercise, the pay gap between male and female team members carrying out like-for-like roles was reduced to 0.5%.
+We reported on phase one of the Pay Parity Project in August 2017 and phase two was completed in September 2017, resulting in an additional 545 team members receiving a salary increase.
+Following these reviews, the pay gap between male and female team members carrying out like for like roles has decreased to 0.41%.